aws/aws-cdk-rfcs/text/0001-cdk-update.md

 #### Usage

-To run a one-shot update, you can invoke the `cdk deploy --accelerated` command on some or all of your stacks:
+To perform an accelerated deployment, you can invoke the `cdk deploy --accelerated` command on some or all of your stacks:

 ```